 When people go gluten-free for various reasons, it’s a myth that they need to give up all grain foods.
 Fortunately, there are a number of gluten-free grains that are good for everyone!
 Here’s a rundown, from amaranth to wild rice.

 Amaranth is a tiny, slightly nutty flavored ancient grain.
 The Aztecs believed it held the secret to long life and vitality and celebrated holidays by eating toasted amaranth.
 It’s a complete protein, has more iron than most grains, and is also a great source of many other minerals.Whole amaranth is delicious on its own or cooked in combination with other grains in pilafs, and in warming morning porridges with oatmeal, dried fruits, and coconut. more→

 Everyone can benefit from eating a wide range of gluten-free whole grains.
-Gluten-free cooking and baking goes beyond just replacing the few popular gluten grains wheat, barley, triticale, and rye in favorite recipes.
+Gluten-free cooking and baking goes beyond just replacing the few popular gluten grains — wheat, barley, triticale, and rye in favorite recipes.
 It is a celebration of the earth’s bounty.
-There are more whole grains that do not have gluten.
+There are more whole grains that do not have gluten than those that do.
 More choices, more whole grains and whole grain flours to mix and match with local, seasonal produce for an endless variety of daily meals. more→

 This rich, nutty dip is great for a party or snack served with fresh baguette, pita bread, olives, carrot and celery sticks.
 Its texture is thick, like a paté.
 Recipe from Taste Life!
 Organic Recipes* (2002) by Leslie Cerier.